PSModule/Store/README.md

 that is stored in the `SecretStore` and the other shows the same data as a `PSCustomObject` that could be used in a PowerShell script.

 <details>
+<summary>PSCustomObject</summary>

-<summary>PSCustomObject - Typical the first input to a context (altho it can also be a hashtable or any other object type that converts with JSON)</summary>
+Typical the first input to a context (altho it can also be a hashtable or any other object type that converts with JSON)

 ```pwsh
 [PSCustomObject]@{